Miron Violetglass: Unveiled And Unexpurgated

 Hidden Nature - the Startling Insights of Viktor Schauberger by Alick Bartholomew, 2003

-6. Environmental Sustainability and Social Responsibility
+6. Environmental Sustainability

 "We here at Miron are aware of our need to be a responsible corporation with regard to environmental, social and economic aspects.
 These matters are at the very foundation upon which Miron was established and we do our best to incorporate the highest integrity surrounding these issues, while always exploring ways to do better.
 This is reflected in how our glass promotes preservation of energy and durability when natural goods are stored in our glass.
 It's also expressed in the interdependent fashion through which we operate our business with wholesome companies in today's complex society.